Head and neck oncology

 He was awarded the British Association of Oral and Maxillofacial Surgery Gold Medal for coming top in the intercollegiate maxillofacial surgery FRCS exams in 2009.
 He undertook further specialist training in Toronto, Canada and at the Royal Marsden Hospital where he developed experience in thyroid, anterior skull base and sarcoma surgery, laryngo-pharyngeal reconstruction and advanced reconstruction of the complex defect.
 He joined QVH in January 2012.

 Mr Bisase is an active member of the British Association of Oral and Maxillofacial Surgery and British Association of Head and Neck Oncologists where he has presented clinical research projects and been published in their journals.
 He is also published in other peer reviewed journals and plays an active part in research at QVH and collaboration with other hospitals.
-He is a member of the NICE (National Institute for Health and Care Excellence) quality assurance and framework group.
+He is the chair of the Lymphatic Mapping Of Oropharyngeal Cancer (LOOC) Trial Steering Committee for National Institute for Health and Care Research (NIHR) and a member of the NICE (National Institute for Health and Care Excellence) quality assurance and framework group.
+He was awarded the prestigious British Association of Oral and Maxillofacial Surgery (BAOMS) surgery prize in 2022.

 Mr Bisase also runs clinics at Horsham and Maidstone hospitals.